illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

 #### Points for Project Manager Presentation

 The report will be worth 15 points and will be graded on a scale listed below.
+And will be done live in class Monday April 24th.
 In addition to the critique, the Project Manager must deliver the presentation and will be graded on a 15 point scale for items delivered and 5 points (2.5 points each for the self and group critique).

 Topic | Points Range |
 ----------|------
 Introduction of your teammates | 1
-Clear introduction and small summary of what will be presented with a clear transition | 1 Demonstration of project management tool and explanation of the 25 build point items -- tell us what initially was assigned and what was accomplished | 3
+Clear introduction and small summary of what will be presented with a clear transition | 1 Demonstration of project management tool and explanation of the 25 build point items -- tell us what initially was assigned and what was accomplished (show GitHub commit charts and Kanban Board) | 3
-Demonstrate deployment of full working application on the provided cloud environment Demonstrate login of user, posting of a question, and answering of a question, on the Vagrant Infrastructure | 3 Demonstration of all team-members accomplishing the prior step | 3 Professor will log into your production system and post a question and post an answer, unassisted | 1 ~~Demonstrate SQL and or XSS attacks upon your site and explain the mitigations you implemented~~  Show and explain steps taken in code that prevents common attacks | 2
-Clear transition to a conclusion and small summary of presentation | 1
+Demonstrate deployment of full working application on the provided cloud environment with explanation of each component | 3 Demonstrate login of user, posting of a question, and answering of a question | 3 Demonstration of all team-members accomplishing the prior step | 3 Clear transition to a conclusion and small summary of presentation | 1

 #### Rubric for Project Manager Presentation